- Data Utilization

 Today, there are various business card management systems available.
 For digital management, implementing a dedicated system is the most efficient approach.
 You can capture business card information using a smartphone camera and share it across the sales team.
 While some free options exist for a low-cost start, they often come with limitations regarding security and convenience.
 Due to potential variations in character recognition accuracy during camera capture, it is recommended to consider a paid business card management system from the outset.

 Some business card management systems integrate with SFA tools.
-This integration centralizes customer data and improves sales efficiency.
-It streamlines the process from lead tracking to follow-up, enabling optimal engagement with prospective customers and driving revenue growth.
-Visualizing project progress, meeting notes, and activity history linked to business card data directly contributes to improved sales outcomes.
+Linking them with your existing SFA centralizes customer data and improves sales efficiency.
+This streamlines the process of tracking leads and performing appropriate follow-ups, enabling optimal responses to prospective customers and increasing revenue.
+Visualizing project progress, meeting content, and activity history linked to business card information directly contributes to improved sales results.

 Author